aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsx-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to WORD via Java or Online App" h2="On Premise Java API for PowerPoint PPSX to WORD conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSX to Word WORD.
+This process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It allows developers to convert PPSX to HTML, which is the first step in the conversion process.
+Aspose.Slides for Java is a powerful API that provides a wide range of features for manipulating and managing presentations.
+It supports a variety of features such as creating, editing, and converting presentations, as well as adding and removing slides, shapes, text, and images.

+The second step in the conversion process is to use Aspose.Words for Java, a feature-rich Word Processing API.
+Aspose.Words for Java allows developers to convert HTML to WORD.
+It is a powerful API that provides a wide range of features for manipulating and managing documents.
+It supports a variety of features such as creating, editing, and converting documents, as well as adding and removing text, images, and tables.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSX to Word WORD.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to WORD.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSX to Word WORD.
+With the help of Aspose.Slides for Java and Aspose.Words for Java, developers can easily and quickly convert PPSX to WORD.
+Aspose.Total for Java is a powerful suite of APIs that provides a wide range of features for manipulating and managing presentations and documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}